How Does Teeth Whitening Work?

 Whitening toothpaste is often used for removing surface stains.
 These toothpastes have abrasives that gently scrub your teeth as you brush.
 This breaks up the surface stains to remove them.
 Because toothpaste only removes minor surface stains, the results are generally minimal.
 You should also be careful to use a whitening toothpaste that will not damage your tooth enamel.
 It is also important to keep in mind that whitening toothpaste cannot remove deeper stains or stains that have affected the color of your dentin.

 To change the color of your teeth, bleaching is needed.
-With this type of whitening, the bleaching agent contains either hydrogen peroxide or carbamide peroxide as the active ingredient.
+With this type of Palo Alto oral teeth whitening, the bleaching agent contains either hydrogen peroxide or carbamide peroxide as the active ingredient.
 These ingredients break down to form oxygen, which then enters into the enamel to whiten the color of the teeth.

 Bleaching can be done in many ways.
 There are professional treatments as well as over the counter ones.
 Professional options include an in-office procedure as well as whitening trays that enable you to whiten at home.
 Professional options contain high concentrations of the active ingredient, with in-office whitening containing the highest.
-In-office bleaching agents typically contain between 25% and 40% of hydrogen or carbamide peroxide.
+In-office bleaching agents, like the ones we provide at our office, typically contain between 25% and 40% of hydrogen or carbamide peroxide.
 Whiteners used with take-home trays are not quite as high, but they are still higher than over the counter options, which typically contain around 5% to 15% of hydrogen or carbamide peroxide.
 Lower concentrations mean that more applications are needed to achieve your desired results.

 How Safe is Teeth Whitening?